Amazing Healthy Tuna Recipes

 - Tuna White Bean Salad has lots of tuna, celery, and parsley and not too many beans.

-- Tuna Macaroni Salad with Green Olives made with Fiber Gourmet Light Elbows (affiliate link).
+- Tuna Macaroni Salad with Green Olives is made with Fiber Gourmet Light Elbows (affiliate link) for lower carbs.

 - Pinto Bean Salad with Tuna and Peperoncini has lots of tuna and just a few beans.